 We’re thrilled to announce the winners of the 2017 Call for Project Ideas—Public for All: Rethinking Shared Space in NYC.
 The winning projects are: Community Land Trust as a Model for Public Space; and When the Going Gets Tough…Addressing Equity & Quality of Life in Community-Managed Public Spaces.
+Watch the jury discussion.

 Community Land Trust as a Model for Public Space was proposed by South Bronx Unite, in collaboration with New York City Community Land Initiative and the Mott Haven-Port Morris Community Land Stewards.